 The cause of your kidney stone may be depend on the type of stone that you have.
 Calcium stones are the most common type.

-Factors that may increase your risk of kidney stones include:
+Factors that may increase your chance of kidney stones include:

 Other factors that increase your risk of kidney stones include: